sekondusg/groat/README.md

 ### 2016.03.12
  * Somfy hardware integration is testing correctly.
 Interface is using continuation passing style throughout.
+ * Tests are working with full integration through AWS IoT and Somfy device intergration

 ### 2016.03.08
  * Developing algorithm to select the Somfy channel.
 The trick is to get into a known state.
 Will probably count edges on the LED indicators which flash when changing channels.